telerik/blazor-docs/_contentTemplates/common/general-info.md

 >note Make sure that the version in the JS file URL matches the version of the Telerik UI for Blazor package.

+>tip If you decide to use a CDN over static assets, you may want to implement a [fallback]({%slug common-kb-cdn-fallback%}) in case it is unavailable to your users.

 >note We are considering a better CDN option for the themes.
 Until then, you can use the unpkg workaround above, or local dependency management as described below.

 #end